Salem High School (Virginia Beach, Virginia): School history

 Salem High School, located at 1993 Sundevil Dr (numbered in honor of the class of 1993), is built on a 50 acre site acquired by the School Board in 1985.
 Construction of the 258862 sqft building began in July 1987.
 The school, which contains 85 classrooms, an auditorium, a large lecture hall, a large gym, and two auxiliary gyms, opened on September 5, 1989, to a capacity enrollment of just over 2,000 students.
 A student committee selected the name, SunDevils, to represent Salem High School in the spring of 1989.
 The school colors are scarlet, black, silver, and white.
 A life-sized school mascot was unveiled during the 1991–1992 school year; "Sunny the SunDevil" (identical to the Tasmanian Devil from Warner Bros.
 Looney Tunes) is depicted on school sweatshirts and athletic programs.
 The Visual and Performing Arts Academy (VPAA) became an integral part of Salem High School in 2004.
 The student body had one of the largest number of Filipino-Americans in the city.

 Visual and Performing Arts Academy

 The Visual and Performing Arts Academy at Salem High School (VPAA) consists of five strands:

 music (both vocal and instrumental), dance, theatre, and visual arts (photography, painting, drawing, etc.).
 While students typically select one strand as their concentration, they are also encouraged to explore areas outside their selected strand; all seniors participate in an inter-disciplinary final project.

 Curricula includes instruction in performance, exhibition, theory, and history of the arts.
 Independent seminars and performances are also offered throughout the year.

 Admission to the program is based on several criteria: an audition/portfolio evaluation, recommendations by core subject teachers as well as previous teachers in the arts, achievement as evidenced by honors or awards in the arts, and participation in extracurricular and community activities.

+Noted accomplishments include the orchestra strands performances at Carnegie Hall in the years 2011 and 2016 under conductor Frank C. Garcia.